 For the ACVP training track (residency) of the anatomic or clinical pathology graduate program designed to train veterinary pathologists, the student must have a funded position within the Department of Veterinary Pathology.
 If the student does not have a funded position or is not enrolled in the departmental degree program, enrollment in courses pertaining to the residency program and activities that support the residency program must have the approval of the Department Chair of Veterinary Pathology and the head of the departmental residency training program.

 The Department follows the general guidelines outlined by the Graduate College Application Instructions for TOEFL scores and transcripts.
-Submit these with your application to the Graduate Admissions Office as instructed in the Application Instructions.
+Submit these with your application to the Admissions Office as instructed in the Application Instructions.

 A teaching component is required to receive a degree from the Department.